MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMessagingPolicy.md

 ## PARAMETERS

 ### -CreateCustomEmojis
-This setting enables creation of custom emojis/reactions within a tenant for the specified policy users.
+This setting enables the creation of custom emojis and reactions within an organization for the specified policy users.

 ```yaml
 Type: Boolean